pengfei99/DataGovernance/README.md

 #### 1.2.5 Other data professionals
 Data architects, data modelers and data quality analysts and engineers are usually part of the governance process, too.
-They work with the governance team to setup standards and quality metrics, etc.
+They work with the governance team to set up standards and quality metrics, etc.

 ### 1.3 Data governance framework